-The medieval castle was primarily a fortified structure which usually housed the lord owning it and his family.
+The medieval castle was primarily a fortified structure that usually housed the lord owning it and his family.
 The overall nature of the castle was military, so affairs related to military formed one of the most important aspects of life within the castle.

 Since the lord of the castle was often required to appear with his men-at-arms whenever his overlord or the King summoned him, the lord had to keep a large body of troops and train them in military combat.

-Some of these directly served the lord in fighting, others were tasked with looking after the procurement and maintenance of horses, weapons and other battlefield equipment.
+Some of these directly served the lord in fighting, others were tasked with looking after the procurement and maintenance of horses, weapons, and other battlefield equipment.

 Men at Arms – A professional Soldier, noble or Knight, fully armoured heavy cavalryman